mattvenn/aerial-photography/docs/lesson-plan.md

 A: loop some parts of the program.

-Show on the projector a simple Scratch program that does what our robot had to do:
+Show on the projector a simple Scratch program that does what our robot had to do.
+These 2 programs are in the 'presentation' folder:

 \ ![Sequence](scratch_steps.png)